MrTuts/WesBos-React-and-GraphQL-Backend/readme.md

 - Seed data by calling script `npm run seed-data`.
 Seeding is done in `keystone.ts` in config `db-> onConnect`
 - We can create seed data in `MongoDB Compass` by exporting the current content in db, eg going into `productImages` table and clicking `export collection` (icon right to the `ADD DATA`) -> `export full collection`.
 - I've uploaded the images to my own cloudinary and replaced them in `seed-data/data.ts`.
 Otherwise original seeded images don't show up in KeystoneJS because they are on wesbos account and that breaks it

+## 42

+- We are using `ethereal.email` to send reset password emails.
+Useful for development, all emails are kept in ethereal and are not sent to real users